63Klabs/atlantis-cfn-template-repo-for-serverless-deployments/README.md

 If using AWS CodePipeline, just create a new pipeline that monitors changes to a branch in your repository and copies changes to an S3 bucket.

 > Hint: You can use the [template-pipeline-two-stage.yml](./templates/v2/pipeline/template-pipeline-two-stage.yml) to deploy your AWS CodePipeline.
+All you need is an S3 bucket to use as the `HostBucket`.

 ## Scripts

 Use the scripts in the scripts directory to manage your templates in S3.
 Use the examples in [buildspec.yml](./buildspec.yml) and [scripts documentation](./scripts/README.md).

 A zip file of the scripts can be copied from `s3://63klabs/atlantis/utilities/template_scripts.zip` (or your own bucket) programmatically for use in other pipeline scripts.

+## Tutorial

+A tutorial is available from the repository.

+## Author

+Chad Kluck, Software Engineer, AWS Certified, [Website](https://chadkluck.me)